 Typically, legal professionals have associated ediscovery with the litigation process; however, litigation is not the only method to settle a legal dispute that can leverage cloud-based technology.
 I recently took part in a fascinating journey into the practice and technology of arbitration alongside some distinguished co-panelists at a virtual event (Arbitrations Are on the Rise: What Does This Mean for ediscovery in the UK?), which explored this in more detail.

 Technology’s Function in the Arbitration Process

 The panel helped confirm my view that even pre-pandemic, legal professionals found innovative ways to leverage technology to make the arbitration process more efficient and cost-effective.
 For example:

-- the IBA Rules (on the taking of evidence in international arbitration) as far back as 2010 considered the searching and production of electronically stored documents in an “efficient and economical manner.“
+The IBA Rules (on the taking of evidence in international arbitration) as far back as 2010 considered the searching and production of electronically stored documents in an “

 The July 2020 Protocol for Online Case Management in International Arbitration (the “Protocol”), which sets out some principles for effective management of disputes, also reflects this, including highlighting the need for arbitration to “evolve to keep pace with regulation, technological progress and the increasing digitisation of information, products and services.
 Importantly, they must also progress to keep pace with their users, who are increasingly globalised, located in different jurisdictions and reliant upon digital technologies as a means of efficient communication.”